NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 In this step, we generated CSS code to style the Location and Hours section by centering the section and its text on the page, adding extra spacing between lines, and padding around the content.

 ## 17. **Style the Footer**
-Finally, we're focusing on styling the Location and Hours section by using the .location-hours class
+Finally, we'll style the footer to ensure it stands out and complements the overall design.

-- [ ] We no need  CSS code to style the footer.
+- [ ] We now need CSS code to style the footer.
 I need the footer to have a black background with white text.
 Ensure that the text is centered within the footer, and include padding around the content.
 The footer should be styled to be visually distinct and stand out from the rest of the page.
 - [ ] Open your `styles.css` file and paste the supplied CSS code for the `footer` tag next in the `styles.css` file.

 **Explanation:**
-- In this step, we generated CSS code to style the footer with a black background and white, centered text, ensuring it stands out from the rest of the page.
+In this step, we generated CSS code to style the footer with a black background and white, centered text, ensuring it stands out from the rest of the page.
 After creating the CSS, we pasted it into the styles.css file to apply the styles to the footer.

 ## 18. **Test the Results**
 In this step, you'll test your webpage in the browser to ensure it resembles the example and make any desired adjustments.